compbiozurich/UZH-BIO392/course-results/2023/Leila Osterwalder/L-Osterwalder-questions-day-08.md

 ### Q7
 **What are some of the challenges in analysing STRs from NGS data?**
 As a first point, it is challenging to analyze STRs from NGS data, because short reads often do not span entire repeats and are thus not informative.
-Furthermore, it is difficult to map STRs to a reference genome as there can be great variation among STRs due to large insertions and deletions.
+Expanded repeats are beyond the read length of most next-generation sequencing (NGS) datasets Furthermore, it is difficult to map STRs to a reference genome as there can be great variation among STRs due to large insertions and deletions.
 Finally, analyzing STRs by PCR amplification often introduces “stutter” noise in the number of repeats.

 Second, read the following sections of the [paper describing GangSTR](https://academic.oup.com/nar/article/47/15/e90/5518310):
 * Abstract